-As the boys got older, they began paying attention to the records their parents would play in the small, WWII-era shack that doubled as the family's home.
-Bonnie Raitt, Ry Cooder and Little Feat all received plenty of airtime, with John Hiatt's Bring the Family and Lyle Lovett's Pontiac standing out as family favorites.
-The siblings absorbed those records, which spun tales of love, life and lust in the Bible Belt.
-Years later — after Joey and David had given up their gigs as sidemen to form their own group, with drummer Ryan Voth — the Bros.
-Landreth began drawing on that familiar sound, mixing the rootsy swirl of Americana with the bandmates' own experiences up north.
+As the kids got older, they began paying attention to the records their parents would play in the small, WWII-era shack that doubled as the family’s home.
+Bonnie Raitt, Ry Cooder, and Little Feat all received plenty of airtime, with John Hiatt’s Bring the Family and Lyle Lovett’s Pontiac standing out as family favourites.
+The siblings absorbed those records, which spun tales of love, life, and lust in the Bible Belt.
+Years later — after Joey and David had given up their gigs as sidemen to form their own group, with drummer Ryan Voth and guitarist Ariel Posen rounding out the ranks — the Bros.
+Landreth began drawing on that familiar sound, mixing the rootsy swirl of Americana with the bandmates’ own experiences up north.